 The latest version of Shakespeare's classic love story is unforgivably chaste.
 It's about two infatuated teenagers — the passion should be bubbling over!
 Thankfully, we'll always have Franco Zeffirelli's '68 version, known for its controversial nudity of 16-year-old Olivia Hussey and appreciated for its honest portrayal of teen love.
 The movie is crafted for a younger audience — even the classic music theme is downright Disney bubbly — but Zeffielli doesn't skimp on the sexuality.
 The couple's first encounter is full of cleavage and heavy breathing — taboo territory that manages to modernize the material.
 In an age of free love, that's what young people would be doing.
 Great Shakespeare uses the text to comment on the current times, and there's no better example than Romeo & Juliet.
 (Available on Netflix)

 Shakespeare in space ... why is this not a common practice?
 The psychedelic riff on The Tempest swaps out sea-faring vessels for starships, a magical island for the planet Altair IV.
 Leslie Nielsen stars as Commander John J. Adams, who lands on the mysterious world to find a whole lot of weird.
-There's ancient technology, invisible creatures, and Robby the Robot — and now iconic sci-fi image.
-Before science took its dark turn into realism in the '70s, the popping colors and electronica score of Forbidden Planet hit a pinnacle for the genre.
+There's ancient technology, invisible creatures, and Robby the Robot — a now-iconic sci-fi image.
+Before science took its dark turn into realism in the seventies, the popping colors and electronica score of Forbidden Planet hit a pinnacle for the genre.
 Building off time-honored source material didn't hurt.
 (Available on Amazon Prime)